pdjr-signalk-plugins/process-scheduler/README.md

     <p>
     'notifications.mynotification:alert'.
-    If *path* specifies a key in the 'notifications.' hierarchy then *trigger* is assumed to refer to a notification state that should operate the associated task.
+    If *path* specifies a key in the 'notifications.' hierarchy then *trigger* must specify a notification state that should operate the associated task.
     </dd>
     <dt>Activities (*activities*)</dt>
     <dd>